ImproveCoimbra/no_meu_bairro/README.md

 ## Welcome to No meu bairro

-This is the code behind [No meu bairro](http://nomeubairro.pt/) a web site were the user can report problems they have in their  neighborwood.
+This is the code behind [No meu bairro](http://nomeubairro.pt/) a web site were the user can report problems they have in their  neighborhood.

 We welcome forks and pull requests with new features.